nottsknight/lex-arcana-solo/dramatis-personae.markdown

 layout: page
 title: Dramatis Personae
 permalink: /dramatis-personae/
+author: Ian Knight
 ---

 Here are some of the important figures encountered during the course of Quartinius Dio's journeys.
 They are grouped according to where they were encountered.

-## Metellus Quartinius Dio
+## Mettius Quartinius Dio

-Metellus is an augur of the Cohors Auxilia Arcana.
+Mettius is an augur of the Cohors Auxilia Arcana.
 He comes from a patrician family and his father owns a significant amount of land near the town of Aquae Sulis in the province of Britannia.
+He was recruited into the Cohors Arcana at the age of 19 when his affinity with the gods became apparent.
+By his request he was posted to Britannia after his _tirocinium_---officially because he claimed an interest in Celtic magic but actually so that he might remain close to his family.

 ## Eboracum